orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

+# UNPROCESSED
+*Tread carefully, confusion abound*

+---

+# Large Game Graphs
+Collision only if on same servers under X ms. Wherever server reigstered location isnt necessary, prefer player registered locatio

+If locations are only able to receive X number of requests per second.
+Prefer requests from some nearby location, and do a full 360 sweep or perspectives within some render distance and what to render there. and communicate that to nearby nodes.
+So that nearby node, say 1 render distance away, only needs to parse that 360 sweep once, instead of traversing it all himself

+Then reserve % of traffic for this communication between nodes.

+How many nodes would you need to hold 1 million players & what is the most packed they can be how many m^2

 #### Game Intro
 - Already allow moving around even in this quick intro? - even before collapse down
 - Quick showcase of the possible worlds ; "See the possibilities" ; Too little to see isn't obvious enough.
 Short overwhelm, then calm